Valentin-Siebenkees/Valentin-Siebenkees/README.md

 Because of my interest in technology, I decided to study [Media Technology](https://www.tu-ilmenau.de/studium/vor-dem-studium/studienangebot/masterstudiengaenge/medieningenieurwissenschaften-m-sc) (now called Media Engineering Sciences) at the [Technical University of Ilmenau](https://www.tu-ilmenau.de/) and graduated with a Bachelors and Masters degree in.

+The Bachelor's degree can be described as a basic engineering course, which includes various mathematical, electrotechnical, physical, signal processing and computer science basics as well as special media technology subjects such as audio and video technology.

+The Master's program was bilingual with subjects in German and English, which gave the opportunity to choose subjects that particularly interested me thanks to the modular structure.
+There, I specialized in image and video processing (and coding), optics and lighting technology as well as machine learning.

 During my studies, I worked as a student assistant for the [Faculty of Audiovisual Technology](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-elektrotechnik-und-informationstechnik/profil/institute-und-fachgebiete/fachgebiet-audiovisuelle-technik) in Ilmenau.
 <br>
 <br>